psychemedia/island-storynotes/hambrough-monson.md

 APPLICATION TO HOME SECRETARY.

 The criminal authorities are preparing precognitions to be laid before Crown counsel.
 An application has been made to the Home Secretary for authority to exhume the remains of the young gentleman who is alleged have been murdered.
 Mr Hambrough's body was buried in the Isle of Wight in the family burial-ground there, and an official from Inveraray will go through to the Isle Wight to superintend the exhuming and examination the remains.
 From hints which have been dropped since Monson’s arrest, it is believed that, if the case goes to trial at all, the evidence will be of a rather sensational nature.
-It is now stated that Monson was not Hambrough’e legal guaidiau all, but only his tutor.
+It is now stated that Monson was not Hambrough's legal guaidiau all, but only his tutor.

 WARRANT TOR ARREST.